 Query API

-Be sure to check examples for better understanding
+Be sure to check examples.

 There are several method on model itself to start query: